 Cancer is a life-threatening illness that is often poorly treated by available therapies.
 Loxo Oncology was founded to address this unmet medical need.
 Our product pipeline consists of investigational therapies for cancer that are currently being tested in clinical trials and have not yet been approved by the US Food and Drug Administration (FDA) or other regulatory bodies for commercial sale.
 We have conducted and are conducting research on our investigational product pipeline so that we can better understand how these investigational therapies work, which cancers in humans are most likely to benefit from these investigational therapies, and how to understand fully the safety and efficacy of the investigational therapies.

 Patients with cancer often exhaust standard treatment options and seek out investigational therapies being tested in clinical trials.
-Sometimes these investigational therapies may be available to them as part of a clinical trial.
 People who take part in clinical trials help society by contributing to medical research, the development of new therapies, and the advancement of patient care.
 Other times, patients may not be able to participate in a clinical trial.
-When patients are not able to participate in a clinical trial, physicians can request drug companies like Loxo to make these investigational therapies available to their patients outside of clinical trials.
+When patients are not able to participate in a clinical trial, their physicians may request that a drug company like Loxo Oncology makes its investigational therapy available outside of a clinical trial.

 Loxo Oncology is committed to helping patients who have failed available therapies and may benefit from treatment access to the investigational therapies that we are developing in a manner that is both scientifically and ethically responsible.
 This Loxo Oncology Policy for Access to Investigational Agents describes the principles, criteria and government regulations that we will follow when considering a request for access to an investigational agent outside of a clinical trial.

 1. The investigational therapy must be in active clinical development.
 Loxo Oncology must be actively studying the investigational therapy in human subjects.
 In this way, Loxo Oncology is able to comply with local regulations regarding manufacturing, preclinical safety and reporting obligations.
-Restricting access to investigational therapies with active clinical programs also ensures that there are Loxo personnel who are trained and responsible for the safe release of the investigational therapy.
+Restricting access to investigational therapies with active clinical programs also ensures that there are Loxo Oncology personnel who are trained and responsible for the safe release of the investigational therapy.
+A possible exception to this criterion could exist in a case where an investigational therapy is in the later stages of preclinical testing, on its way to clinical testing, though an acute medical need requires earlier access.
+In such a case, Loxo Oncology, at its sole discretion, could explore the safety and feasibility of providing access, so long as relevant regulatory authorities are in agreement.

 3. The patient must have a serious disease or condition.